 The snapper rig is useful for deep channels where currents may be swift.
 Pass a loop through the eye of the hook and back over the shank (or use a three-way swivel).
 Attach a heavy sinker (perhaps as much as 225 grams)

-The "floater" is simply a gang of hooks at the end of a long wire trace which in turn is attached to the line with a swivel.
+The “floater” is simply a gang of hooks at the end of a long wire trace, which is attached to the line with a swivel.
 The hooks are embedded in a garfish (or other bait) and made to look as natural as possible.
 A single live fish may also be used, hooked through the back above the spine.
-Size, number of hooks and bai depend upon the intended catch.
+Size, number of hooks and bai depend upon the quarry sought.
 Use a shock cord or rubber rube as a shock absorber where the line is fixed to the boat.

 We found this bucket of wisdom from an article in Fishing World called “Spot with the lot: Whitsundays”: